A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Introduction

-{\it The main contributions of this paper are:} \begin{itemize} \item Development of a Stackelberg security investment game for hardware or persistent DDoS attacks on communication equipment of NCSs. \item Formulation and analysis of robust, long-term Stackelberg security investment games for NCSs with uncertain dynamic models. \end{itemize}
+{\it The main contributions of this paper are summarized below:} \begin{itemize} \item Development of a Stackelberg security investment game for hardware or persistent DDoS attacks that deactivate communication and thereby degrade feedback control performance. \item Formulation and analysis of robust, long-term security investment methods for NCSs with uncertain dynamic models and defender's uncertainty about the attacker's resources. \item Identification of critical assets of NCSs using sparse feedback control and proposed security methods. \item Utilization of genetic-algorithm-based numerical solutions to the proposed methods for applications to large-scale NCSs. \end{itemize}

 The rest of the paper is organized as follows.
-In Section II, we present an NCS model as well as attack and defense models.
-The proposed CBSG and investment games for uncertain system models are formulated in Section III.
-Numerical results are provided in Section IV.
-Section V concludes the paper.
+In Section II, we describe an NCS model as well as attack and defense models.
+The proposed cost-based Stackelberg game for NCS security investment is presented in Section III.
+Section IV describes realistic, long-term, robust security investment methods.
+Numerical results are provided in Section V. Section VI concludes the paper.